Shaping Impactful Counselors and Educators with a Dynamic Online Learning Experience

 A Student’s Perspective

 William & Mary Online M.Ed. in Counseling students Mariah Gavano and Susie Hawes share their own personal experiences as online counseling students.
-Watch their videos below.
+Watch the following videos:

 Prepare to Serve Others as a Licensed Counselor